-Calm, devoted to owner, biddable, reserved with strangers, not shy or aggressive.
+Calm, biddable, devoted to owner, self-assured but reserved with strangers.
+Never shy or aggressive.

 Head and skull

-Jaws strong with a perfect regular and complete scissor bite, set square to the jaw.
+Strong jaws with a perfect, regular and complete scissor bite, i.e. with upper teeth closely overlapping lower teeth and set square to the jaws.

 Set high, tapering, of moderate length, not reaching below hock.
 Carried level or slightly lower than back.

 Light, springy, ground covering with good reach in front and strong drive from the rear.